Ahn729/Pazaak/README.md

 2. Using the dataset, train the model with `train_model`.
 A model dump will be copied to the resources folder to be used by the `ml_trainee_strategy` function.
 3. You're all set up!

+*Note:* Models are trained on a one-set game and turn out to be pretty generous with cards.
+You can reduce the number of winning sets in the `pazaak_constants` packace to one to give them a fairer chance. :)

 If you wish, you can play around with differnt models and evaluate their performance in the `train_and_evaluate` module.